 Casino Heroes Review

 Casino Heroes is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Hero Gaming Limited and is registered under the jurisdictions of Malta and Curaçao.
-Last updated: December 8, 2016.
+It is operated by Hero Gaming Limited and is registered under the jurisdictions of United Kingdom, Malta and Curaçao.
+Last updated: May 21, 2018.

 Review of Casino Heroes